 Any project Karina takes on comes in tandem with her study of musical craft.
 She earned her bachelor’s degree in Music Invention and Distribution from NYU in 2016 – a title of study that exemplifies her balance as a promoter and artist.
 Karina’s ear has led her to the low end, rooting her primarily behind the bass.
 Her hunger for music with a certain je ne sais quoi has put her in the company of musicians who seek to share in her exploration.

-In 2016, Karina joined the Marco Benevento trio, replacing her “messiah and guru” Dave Dreiwitz (Ween).
-In the multiple U.S. tours (and a trip across the pond) since joining the trio, Karina has developed a permanent and powerful presence in the band, playing headlining shows, festival sets, and opening for bands such as Dispatch, Vulfpeck, The Claypool Lennon Delirium, Guster, and more.
-Aside from her gigs with Benevento, Karina’s musical résumé has almost grown too large to keep track of, but includes highlights we’d be remiss to exclude: a performance on the Today Show with pop artist Julia Michaels, gigs with the Everyone Orchestra (featuring Robert Randolph, Al Schnier, Alan Evans, and many more), one-offs with the likes of John Medeski and Billy Martin, and finally, the formation of her own Karina Rykman Experiment.
+In 2016, Karina joined the Marco Benevento trio, replacing her “guru” Dave Dreiwitz (Ween).
+In the many U.S. tours, trips to Japan and the UK since joining the band, Karina has developed a permanent and powerful presence in the band, playing headlining shows, festival sets, and opening for bands such as Dispatch, Vulfpeck, The Claypool Lennon Delirium, Guster, and many more.
+Aside from her gigs with Benevento, Karina’s musical résumé has almost grown too large to keep track of, but includes highlights we’d be remiss to exclude: a performance on the Today Show with pop artist Julia Michaels, a now-famous soundcheck at Madison Square Garden with Phish, playing in the backing band (in front of Howard Stern, at Radio City Music Hall) on America’s Got Talent with a flame-spewing helmet on her head, gigs with the Everyone Orchestra (featuring Robert Randolph, Al Schnier, Alan Evans, Aron Magner, and many more), one-offs with the likes of John Medeski and Billy Martin, and finally, the formation of her own band.